Coldani3/MazeFormat/README.md

 # Overall structure (introduced 2022/05/02)
 The maze file starts with one byte that represents the number of dimensions the maze has, this number of dimensions henceforth being referred to as `n`.
 The next `n` bytes represent the maze's sizes in each dimension, the `n` bytes after that represent the maze's entrance coordinates, and the `n` bytes after that represent the exit ones.
 Then, the rest of the data's formatting will depend on the dimensions.
 For less than or equal to 4 dimensions, each cell will be represented with a byte.
 For less than or equal to 8 dimensions and greater than 4 dimensions, it will be with a short.
 Generally speaking the data size in bytes follows the formula of `ceil(n / 4)`.

+The maze's cell data takes the form of a one dimensional array of cells (the format of which will be described below), a position accessed with the formula `(height * width * depth * w) + (height * width * z) + (height * y) + x`.
+This means you can just put all of the data in this file directly into an array and not need to worry about formatting it.

 ## Cells
 Each maze cell details the directions available from that cell with bits, two for each axis.
 A bit set to one (1) will represent an available direction, or the wall being removed.
-The first of every pair of bits will always be the positive in that direction.
+The first of every pair of bits (first being the bit representing 1 in denary, or 00000001) will always be the positive in that direction.
 The first two bits represent y, then the next two represent x, then z, then w, and so on.
 In other words, up, down, right, left, forward, backwards, ana and kata, or +y, -y, +x, -x, +z, -z, +w, -w. **TODO: make x first? then it's x,y,z,w]**.
+So a cell of 0001 would represent a U shape cell in 2D.

 ----------------------------------------------------------------------------------